-Under challenging circumstances, we are proud that we have been able to provide continued care and support to our clients and their carers – no one has missed out.
+Under challenging circumstances, we are proud that we have provided continued care and support to our clients and their carers – no one has missed out.

 Our COVID-19 and Neurocare teams have been able to work together effectively and efficiently to manage ongoing service delivery in a rapidly changing environment.

-Working together in true collaboration we have been able to adapt our service delivery model to ensure continued service within mandated Government and authority guidelines.
+Working together in true collaboration, we have been able to adapt our service delivery model to ensure continued service within the mandated Government and authority guidelines.

 Expanding our use of Telehealth

 As early adopters of Telehealth, we have been able to expand our use of this technology in a period of remote working and social distancing.